@overlastic/vue

 const callback = defineOverlay(Overlay)

-// Call the component and get the value of the resolve callback
+// Call the component and get the value of the confirm callback

 const value = await callback({ title: 'callbackOverlay' })